tud-dud/lightning-mpp-simulator/README.md

 Each subproject contains a detailed description of the project itself along with usage instructions.

+## graph-diversity

+A binary that does computations on the diversity in the LN channel graph.

 ## network-parser

 A library to deserialise the topology graphs provided by